 When to Call a Marine Diesel Mechanic

-If your engine shuts down unexpectedly, professional diagnostics are critical to prevent repeat failures.
+If your engine shuts down unexpectedly, professional diagnostics are critical.

 Additional Diagnostic Resources